jwplayer/ott-web-app/docs/features/shelves-and-libraries.md

 - It’s possible to choose a custom thumbnail.
 The static thumbnail can be selected from the stills of the media item.

-- It’s not possible to have no thumbnails
+- It’s not possible to have no thumbnails.

-- The static thumbnails are automatically resized to 320px-1920px widths, keeping the image ratio stable
+- The static thumbnails are automatically resized to 320px-1920px widths, keeping the image ratio stable.

 The motion image is not used in the web app.

 The JW Player dashboard, nor the web app support alternate video images at this moment.
-E.g. alternate image for the video detail page.
+E.g. an hero image for the video detail page.

 ## Shelf and library configuration

-Shelves and libraries can be defined in the [app config](/docs/configuration.md), rather then being hardcoded.
+Shelves and libraries can be defined in the [app config](/docs/configuration.md), rather than hardcoded.
 This allows customer to change the content from the JW Dashboard.
 The `filterTags` are used to define the filterbox in the library screen.

 ```
 {